dandels/tsoha-notesapp/README.md

 speak of.
 Not all pages exist yet.
 User registration works, and it succesfully salts + hashes the password, but login is not yet implemented.
 You can check if your registration succeeded by trying to register again with the same username.

+The app is not currently testable on Heroku.
+The program is hosted at https://tsoha-notesapp.herokuapp.com/, but something went wrong with the Heroku deployment and I haven't had time to debug it.